nicksagona/bdeploy/README.md

 ./bdeploy -s

-add your files to the './current' directory and work on them there.
+Add your files to the './current' directory and work on them there.
 When you are ready to deploy to the live server, just run:

 ./bdeploy -d